georgeonalo/rentzone-github-actions-terraform-ecs-project/README.md

-# rentzone-github-actions-terraform-ecs-project
+# Rentzone-github-actions-terraform-ecs-project

-In this cap stone project, i deployed a dynamic car rental web application in AWS using CI/CD pipelines and GitHub Actions.
+In this cap stone project, i deployed a dynamic car rental web application called Rentzone in AWS using CI/CD pipelines and GitHub Actions.

 #### This project covers all the crutial skills and experiences required by a Cloud/DevOps Engineer.